Justin-Lund/PS-Decode/README.md

 | Call Operator | somestring | **&(somestring)** | Converts a string into a command operation |
 | Whitespace | somestring | **'some' &nbsp;+'str'+&nbsp; &nbsp; 'ing'** | Whitespace is irrelevant in some operations, so adding it just makes reading harder.
 | Ascii Char Assigns | '\\' | **[cHar]92** | This replaces characters with their ascii codes |

-More de-obfuscation techniques to be added to soon

 &nbsp;